Risk Management

 日本語English

 JAPEX promotes company-wide cross-sectional risk management.
-The lead departments and committees evaluate and manage individual risks appropriately for each department and risk, while the Management Risk Committee evaluates and manages risks across the entire company.
+The lead departments and committees evaluate and manage individual risks appropriately for each department and risk, while the Risk Management Committee evaluates and manages risks across the entire company.

 Integrated Risk Management

-The Management Risk Committee, chaired by the President, deliberates mainly on the following matters.
+The Risk Management Committee, chaired by the President, deliberates mainly on the following matters.

 • Evaluation and management of risks related to management (including climate change)